noraeisner/LATTE/paper/paper.md

 ### FFI mode

 The FFI mode, which can be selected with a check-box at the time when the TIC ID is entered, downloads the TESS data using TESScut [@brasseur2019].
-The data are then detrended using the ``Astropy`` PCA module [@astropy] and an iterative non-linear filter [@Aigrain04] to estimate and subtract residual systematics.
+The data are then detrended using the *Astropy PCA* module [@astropy] and an iterative non-linear filter [@Aigrain04] to estimate and subtract residual systematics.
 Unlike the TESS 2-minute cadence targets, the FFIs do not come with a pre-identified optimal aperture.
-By default, the user is prompted to manually select the pixels to be used for both a 'large' and a 'small' photometric extraction aperture by clicking on the desired pixels in the user interface.
-The two lightcurves (from the 'large' and 'small' apertures) are simultaneously displayed.
+By default, the user is prompted to manually select the pixels to be used for two different sized photometric extraction apertures.
+This is done by clicking on the desired pixels, where the lighter coloured pixels represent a higher flux, in the user interface.
+The two lightcurves, extracted using the 'large' and 'small' apertures, are simultaneously displayed.
 Alternative, the aperture size can be defined automatically by the program using a threshold flux value and centred on the coordinated of the target star.

 ![The FFI interface which allows the user to manually select the pixels for two seperate apertures (left) which are used to extract two different lightcurves (right).](Fig2.png)